Atlas of Wildlife Migration: Wyoming’s Ungulates

 The editorial and production team of the Atlas of Wildlife Migration includes Matthew Kauffman (senior editor), James Meacham (cartographic editor), Hall Sawyer (associate editor), Alethea Steingisser (production manager), Matt Hayes (spatial analyst), Bill Rudd (contributing editor), and Emilene Ostlind (text editor).

-The Atlas of Wildlife Migration is scheduled to hit bookshelves in mid to late 2017.
+The Atlas of Wildlife Migration is scheduled to hit bookshelves in fall 2018.

 Learn more about the Wyoming Migration Initiative